 Bevan Cellars was founded by Russell Bevan and his then wife, Victoria De Crescenzo in 2005.
-Both are co-proprietors of the brand.
+In late 2025 Glencoe, Illinois based Middleton Partners acquired De Crescenzo’s stake in the company; today they, Russell and his wife Heidi are owners of Bevan Cellars.
 Russell’s personality is considerable; he is a straight shooter, a doer, someone who thinks outside of the box and who has brought his own style of vineyard management and wine making to Napa Valley.
 In contemporary Napa Valley wine making, he is leading the charge – working with some of the best vineyards in the valley and producing wines that are opulent, energetic and rich – well-textured, both on the bouquet and palate.

 Russell has a led a varied life – born in Ukiah, CA he earned his Master’s in Philosophy from Gonzaga University, worked in Minneapolis selling dental equipment, wrote a syndicated column which was published in the Wine Spectator and then became a self-taught winemaker with his first vintage in 2005.
 He met Victoria at a dental convention in Des Moines.
 She introduced Russell to a number of wines early in their relationship – bringing home mostly Italian wines (which they would often try in a blind tasting).
 Russell’s interest was piqued, and he began to explore wines from other regions including Bordeaux and Burgundy.